 The Movement Sound Pack is a collection of movement sounds for EDCE.
 The pack includes 68 sounds recorded from several military and civilian vehicles averaging between 5 to 10 seconds per clip.
 There are trucks, tanks, helicopters, bombers, fighters, watercraft, submersed pings, and electronic noises.
 The sounds can be mixed and matched to produce a more unique EDCE experience but were specifically tailored to MUD which will also have a parallel update added to EDIBLE.

-This Random Map Generator is uses with the standard EDCE unit set with a focus on sea power.
+This Random Map Generator is used with the standard EDCE unit set with a focus on sea power.
 All cities will be accessible by sea units.
 The map will not place any landlocked cities, making each placement along a coastal tile or a river delta.

 I have uploaded version 0.0.5 of the MUD Random Map Generator to EDIBLE.
 You can view it here.
 The update consists of back-end changes and is backward compatible with previous versions.
 I want to give a thank you to dandan who located a bug and helped me test the change sin this release.